john-mulvey/SampleAllocateR/README.md

 [![DOI](https://zenodo.org/badge/862976979.svg)](https://zenodo.org/badge/latestdoi/862976979)
 <!-- badges: end -->

-This is a pre-release version of the SampleAllocateR package: designed to optimally allocate samples with known covariates to experimental batches.
+This repository contains the **SampleAllocateR** package: a tool designed to optimally allocate samples with known covariates to experimental batches.

+For more information about the method, please see our [preprint on bioRxiv](https://doi.org/10.1101/2025.03.21.644523).

 # Installation
 To install the latest version: